 An unpublished path awarded by Lonely Planet as Italian destination in 2021

-4 walks, an idea of intense vacation, immersed in the landscape between Emilia Romagna and Tuscany, where history and myth become a wonderful unicum: Le vie di Dante (viedidante.it) offers four different itineraries, on the train Faenza-Florence (via Marradi) or riding a bike along the ancient Via Faentina, on foot among the many hiking trails
+An idea of an intense vacation, immersed in the landscape between Emilia Romagna and Tuscany, where history and myth become a wonderful unicum: Le vie di Dante (viedidante.it) proposes a journey of Dante from Florence to Ravenna crossing the Apennines at a slow pace enjoying the extraordinary typicality of the territory.
+It can be done on the Faenza-Florence train (via Marradi) or by bike along the ancient Via Faentina, or even on foot with the many hiking trails., firenze, toscana, dante 700

-Awarded in the sustainability category as a virtuous example of slow tourism by Lonely Planet, Il Cammino di Dante, Via Firenze Ravenna is the first and most famous of the proposed itineraries.
+Awarded in the sustainability category as a virtuous example of slow tourism by Lonely Planet, Il Cammino di Dante from Firenze to Ravenna is the first and most famous of the proposed itineraries.
 Organized through the medieval paths and streets that united Romagna and Tuscany is the road traveled by the Supreme Poet at the time of his exile, when he wrote the Comedy.